energinet-digitalisering/energirobotter-blender-animation-recorder/README.md

 #### Dependencies

-It is recommended to install Python dependencies in a virtual environment, like pipenv or Anaconda.
-Install dependencies with (examples with Miniconda):
+It is recommended to install Python dependencies in a virtual environment, like pipenv or Anaconda (examples with Miniconda).
+Install dependencies with:
 ```
-conda create -n energirobotter_blender_animation_recorder python=3.11
+conda create -n energirobotter_blender_animation_recorder python=3.11.7
 pip3 install -r requirements.txt
 ```

-In VSCode download the extension `Blender Development` by Jaques Lucke.
+In VSCode, download the extension `Blender Development` by Jaques Lucke.

 #### Blender Deployment